Trump plans detailed immigration talk as questions remain

-WASHINGTON (AP) — Donald Trump says he’ll deliver a detailed speech on his proposal to crack down on illegal immigration on Wednesday in Arizona — but it’s anyone’s guess what he might say.
+WASHINGTON (AP) — Donald Trump says he’ll deliver a detailed speech Wednesday on his proposal to crack down on illegal immigration — but it’s anyone’s guess what he will say.

-The announcement came late Sunday in a tweet by the GOP presidential nominee after days of wavering — and at least one canceled speech — on a question central to his campaign: Whether he would, as he said in November, use a “deportation force” to eject the estimated 11 million people in the U.S. illegally.
-On Sunday, led by vice presidential running mate Mike Pence, Trump’s surrogates fanned out across the televised talk shows to reiterate other parts of his proposal but none could answer that question.
-And they wouldn’t say whether it was worrisome that such a consequential proposal remained unclear so close to the Nov.
-8 election.
+The announcement came late Sunday in a tweet by the Republican presidential nominee after days of wavering — and at least one canceled speech — on a question central to his campaign: Whether he would, as he said in November, use a “deportation force” to eject the estimated 11 million people in the U.S. illegally.

-In one case, the chairman of the Republican National Committee refused to speak for the GOP nominee at all.

-It was a striking look at Trump’s leadership of a team he had said would help drive him to victory against Democrat Hillary Clinton.
+Trailing Democrat Hillary Clinton in many key states 10 weeks before the election, Trump is trying to win over moderate Republicans, some of whom have been turned off by his rhetoric on immigration and other issues.
+But any significant shift could disappoint his core supporters.

+Trump’s immigration speech in Arizona will come after he and Clinton spent last week trading accusations on racial issues.
+Trump called Clinton “a bigot;” Clinton accused Trump of allowing hate groups to take over the Republican Party.

+Clinton is starting this week by announcing her proposals for dealing with mental health issues.
+She is stressing the need to fully integrate mental health services into the U.S. health care system.
+Her plan stresses early diagnosis and intervention and calls for a national initiative for suicide prevention.

+Immigration issues dominated the Sunday talk shows as Trump’s surrogates, led by running mate Mike Pence, discussed his approach.
+But none could address whether Trump still favored a deportation force.

-The very purpose of surrogates is to speak for and back up their presidential nominee.
-But Trump’s stand-ins struggled to do so even as they stayed tightly together on the details they know: Trump will issue more details on the immigration plan soon, the policy will be humane, and despite his clear wavering, he’s been “consistent” on the issue.
-Any discussion of inconsistencies or potentially non-presidential tweeting, Pence and others suggested, reflected media focus on the wrong issue.
+They said Trump’s immigration policy will be humane, and insisted he has not been wavering on the issue.
+Any discussion of inconsistencies, they suggested, reflected media focus on the wrong issue.

-Trump’s tweet Sunday suggested he was poised to clear up those questions.
+Trump’s tweet Sunday suggested he was poised to clear up questions about his immigration stance.

 Trump’s campaign also announced on Sunday a $10 million-plus buy for ads to air in nine competitive states starting Monday.
-And late Sunday, the nation’s only African-American owned and operated national Christian television network announced that its president and CEO, Bishop Wayne T. Jackson, would interview the Republican nominee in Detroit on Sept.
-3.
+And late Sunday, America’s only African-American owned and operated national Christian television network announced that its president and CEO, Bishop Wayne T. Jackson, would interview the Republican nominee Saturday in Detroit.

-It’s been a long and sometimes puzzling journey to this point for the GOP nominee, who defeated 16 Republican opponents while promising to be the toughest on illegal immigration.
-Trump even questioned whether people born in the United States to people here illegally are citizens — even though they have automatically been considered citizens since the adoption of the 14th Amendment in 1868.
+It’s been a long and sometimes puzzling journey to this point for Trump, who defeated 16 Republican opponents while promising to be the toughest on illegal immigration.
+Trump even questioned whether those born in the United States to people here illegally are citizens — even though they have automatically been considered citizens since the adoption of the constitution’s 14th Amendment in 1868.

 But by Thursday, he was ruling out any kind of legal status — “unless they leave the country and come back,” he told CNN.

 Trump has focused lately on deporting people who are in the U.S. illegally and who have committed crimes.
-But who Trump considers a criminal remained unclear Sunday.
+But whom Trump considers a criminal remains unclear.

-“Those are the things that Donald Trump is going to answer.
-And this is not a simple question,” said Priebus, who’s had a difficult relationship with Trump.

-But it’s far from clear what he’ll say, apparently even to his top supporters.
+But it’s not clear what he’ll say, apparently even to his top supporters.

 Asked whether the “deportation force” proposal Trump laid out in November is still in place, Pence replied: “Well, what you heard him describe there, in his usual plainspoken, American way, was a mechanism, not a policy.”